ArduPilot/ardupilot/README.md

-### ArduPilot w/ Custom Transmit Message ###
+### ArduPilot w/ Custom MAVLink Transmit Data Message ###

-This a fork of ArduPilot with the intent of adding a new message type to ArduCopter.
+This a fork of ArduPilot with the intent of adding a custom message into ArduCopter for a project.
 The Message REMOTE_DATA (id=196) should allow ArduCopter to pass short strings over MAVLink.
+Data can be passed through MAVLink by writing to a named pipe that gets created at /tmp/apm_pipe.
+A copy of the xml file for the message specification can be found under messages_definitions.
+A copy of this should be placed under 'modules/mavlink/message_definitions/v1.0' before building.

 #ArduPilot Project#